Quantity Surveying Consultancy BSc (Hons)

 Reasons to choose Kingston University

-• The course is accredited by the Royal Institution of Chartered Surveyors (RICS) and is pending accreditation by the Chartered Institute of Building (CIOB).
+• The course is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).

 • We're actively involved in Assessment of Professional Competence (APC) and can help you in the process of qualifying as a chartered surveyor.